Bret Easton Ellis: Fictional setting and recurring characters

 Ellis often uses recurring characters and settings.
 Major characters in one novel may become minor ones in the next, or vice versa.
 Camden College, a fictional New England liberal arts college, is frequently referenced.
 It is based on Bennington College, which Ellis attended, and where he met future novelist Jonathan Lethem and befriended fellow writers Donna Tartt and Jill Eisenstadt.
-In Tartt's The Secret History (1992), her version of Bennington is "Hampden College," although there are oblique connections between it and Ellis's The Rules of Attraction.
+In Tartt's The Secret History (1992), her version of Bennington is "Hampden College", although there are oblique connections between it and Ellis' The Rules of Attraction.
 Eisenstadt and Lethem use "Camden" in From Rockaway (1987) and The Fortress of Solitude (2003), respectively.
-Though his three major settings are Vermont, Los Angeles and New York, Ellis has said he doesn't think of these novels as about these places specifically.
+Though his three major settings are Vermont, Los Angeles and New York, Ellis has said he does not think of these novels as about these places specifically.

 Camden is introduced in Less than Zero, which mentions that both protagonist Clay and minor character Daniel attend it.
-In The Rules of Attraction (1987), set at Camden, Clay (called "the Guy from L.A." before being properly introduced) is a minor character who narrates one chapter; ironically, he longs for the Californian beach, while in Ellis's previous novel he had longed to return to college.
+In The Rules of Attraction (1987), set at Camden, Clay (called "the Guy from L.A." before being properly introduced) is a minor character who narrates one chapter; ironically, he longs for the Californian beach, while in Ellis' previous novel he had longed to return to college.
 On "the guy from L.A.'s door someone wrote 'Rest in Peace Called'"; R.I.P., or Rip, is Clay's dealer in Less than Zero; Clay also says that Blair from Less than Zero sent him a letter saying she thinks Rip was murdered.
 Main character Sean Bateman's older brother Patrick narrates one chapter of the novel; he is the infamous central character of Ellis's next novel, American Psycho.
+Bateman is a wealthy 27-year-old specialist in mergers and acquisitions with the fictitious Wall Street investment firm of Pierce & Pierce (also Sherman McCoy's firm in The Bonfire of the Vanities).

-Ellis includes a reference to Tartt's forthcoming Secret History in the form of a passing mention of "that weird Classics group ... probably roaming the countryside sacrificing farmers and performing pagan rituals."
-There is also an allusion to the main character from Eisenstadt's From Rockaway.In American Psycho (1991), Patrick's brother Sean appears briefly.
+Ellis also includes a reference to Tartt's forthcoming Secret History in the form of a passing mention of "that weird Classics group ... probably roaming the countryside sacrificing farmers and performing pagan rituals."
+There is also an allusion to the main character from Eisenstadt's From Rockaway.
+In American Psycho (1991), Patrick's brother Sean appears briefly.
 Paul Denton and Victor Johnson from The Rules of Attraction are both mentioned; on seeing Paul, Patrick wonders if "maybe he was on that cruise a long time ago, one night last March.
 If that's the case, I'm thinking, I should get his telephone number or, better yet, his address."
 Camden is both Sean's college and the college a minor character named Vanden is going to.
 Vanden was referred to (but never appeared) in both Less than Zero and The Rules of Attraction.
 Passages from "Less than Zero" reappear almost verbatim here, with Patrick replacing Clay as narrator.
 Patrick also makes repeated references to Jami Gertz, the actress who portrays Blair in the 1987 film adaptation of Less than Zero.